aarron-lee/gpd-win-tricks/README.md

   - oculink hasn't been confirmed to work with eGPUs, but it should work with AMD eGPUs
 - fan control is possible via Decky Plugin
 - while there technically is a fingerprint reader driver, it is outdated and doesn't work on newer versions of Linux. see [here](https://github.com/mrrbrilliant/ft9201-static) for the outdated driver
+  - consider [fully disabling the fp sensor](#disable-fp-sensor-6800u-untested-on-newer-win-4-models) so that it doesn't cause issues

 ## GPD Win 4 (8840u)

-Mostly the same as the 6800u/7840u version, but there's some reports that suspend-resume might have broken in a recent update.
+Reportedly mostly the same as the 6800u/7840u version

 ## GPD Win Max 2 (6800u)